 As mentioned earlier, we do not recommend this for bulk URL redirecting.
 Since third-party apps add up the burden on the server and introduce new problems and compatibility issues, if your website is small and looking for a temporary solution, you can use a Free WordPress plugin named Really Simple SSL.

-This plugin will automatically detect your settings and configures your website to run over HTTPS.
+This plugin will automatically detect your settings and configure your website to run over HTTPS.
 To keep it lightweight, the options are kept to a minimum.
 The entire site will move to SSL.

 By using the WordPress plugin